 You should also not assume that your site should be cheap because you only have a few pages.
 A single page design could have more functionality than a website that has 10+ pages.

 Experience and Knowledge

-Dave from down the pub could probably knock you up a website in a day or two, but chances are it wouldn’t be very good, it wouldn’t be found by your customers through the search engines and if by some miracle that it was found online then it wouldn’t look that great and inspire confidence within your visitors.
+Dave from down the pub could probably knock you up a website in a day or two, but chances are it wouldn’t be very good, it wouldn’t be found by your customers through the search engines, and if by some miracle that it was found online then it wouldn’t look that great and inspire confidence within your visitors.
 If you need help with your marketing or design talk to our consultants today.

 Website designers who charge more usually have more expertise than those who are working at a bargain rate.
 If you choose a designer who is the cheapest option then chances are you are going to get a website that is built upon a theme that thousands of other companies are using.